 children ages birth to five -136 infants & toddlers, and 488 preschool children ages 3 -5 years of age.
 We also receive state funds through Bright From the Start to provide Pre – K blended services for ten of our classrooms at the Brookwood and South Avenue Centers.

 Head Start provides services, e.g., Education, Health, Nutrition, Parent Engagement, Disabilities, Mental Health, Classroom Extension, etc. ensuring that the children are equipped, and ready to transition to Kindergarten.
 Among the many services they receive are medical and dental care, healthy meals and snacks, classroom curriculum instruction and quality recreation (indoors/outdoors).
 Also, Head Start services are offered to meet the special needs of children with disabilities.
 Included in the curriculum are special programs for the children such as activities that will assist them mentally, socially, emotionally, and physically.

-Families with children ages birth to five years old who have a household income at or below the 100% OMB Poverty Guidelines, children in foster care, families that receive TANF or SSI, or children with a documented learning disability.
+Families with children ages birth to five years old who have a household income at or below the 100% OMB Poverty Guidelines, children in foster care, families that receive TANF or SSI, or children with a documented learning disability and Families that receive SNAP.
 Although the program is primarily for low-income families, some families with higher incomes may be eligible.
 The best way to know if your child will qualify is to apply.

 Requirements for enrollment Early Head Start/Head Start include the following:

 The application process must be completed and your child (ren) has been accepted in order to be placed on our Waiting List.